thippeswammy/dSPACE/README.md

 ### Functional Description

-1. **Ignition**: Toggles vehicle’s ON/OFF state, driving a digital output for voltage control (0V for OFF, 5V for ON).
+1. **Ignition**: Toggles the vehicle’s ON/OFF state, driving a digital output for voltage control (0V for OFF, 5V for ON).
 2. **Gearbox**: Reads input values to set vehicle gear (Reverse, Neutral, Forward) using specified ranges and outputs.
 3. **Acceleration**: Scales input to match a 0-100 speed output, with the range between 0-1023 for smooth acceleration.
 4. **Car Brake**: If the input value is below 200, braking is engaged, reducing the speed to zero.